Back To Search Results

 Pathophysiology

-The main cause of miliaria is obstruction of the eccrine sweat glands or ducts.
-This can be due to cutaneous debris or bacteria such as Staphylococcus epidermidis with its formation of biofilms.[16][17]
-The obstruction leads to leakage of sweat into the epidermis or dermis, resulting in cellular overhydration, swelling, and further occlusion of the ducts.
-More profound involvement of the eccrine gland or duct may lead to their rupture.
-The different types of miliaria have varying depths of cutaneous involvement.
-Miliaria crystallina occurs with ductal occlusion of the stratum corneum, miliaria rubra occurs with ductal occlusion in the epidermis at the subcorneal layers, and miliaria profunda results from the ductal occlusion in the dermal-epidermal junction, specifically the papillary dermis.
+The main cause of miliaria is the obstruction of eccrine sweat glands or ducts.
+This obstruction can result from cutaneous debris or bacteria, such as S epidermidis, which forms biofilms.[18][19]
+The obstruction leads to sweat leakage into the epidermis or dermis, causing cellular overhydration, swelling, and further occlusion of the ducts.
+In more severe cases, deeper involvement of the eccrine glands or ducts may lead to their rupture.

 Histopathology